Collecting Data on Your App

 Specifies the destination path and the name used when saving the collected data.
 If the path is not specified, the output is saved to the current working directory.
 If the basename is not specified, the process name or process ID is used.

-Designates the template that is to be run.
+Designates the instrument that is to be run.
 Valid name options are -

 At least one template must be listed.
 You can run up to all seven templates at once.